NYPD fires officer for 2014 death of Eric Garner

-NEW YORK (AP) — After five years of investigations and protests, New York City’s police commissioner on Monday fired an officer involved in the 2014 chokehold death of an unarmed black man whose dying cries of “I can’t breathe” fueled a national debate over race and police use of force.
+NEW YORK (AP) — After five years of investigations and protests, the New York City Police Department on Monday fired an officer involved in the 2014 chokehold death of the black man whose dying cries of “I can’t breathe” fueled a national debate over race and police use of force.

-Police Commissioner James O’Neill’s announced at a midday news conference that he had fired Officer Daniel Pantaleo, who is white, based on a recent recommendation of a department disciplinary judge.
-He said it was clear that Pantaleo “can no longer effectively serve as a New York City police officer.”
+Police Commissioner James O’Neill’s said he fired Officer Daniel Pantaleo, who is white, based on a recent recommendation of a department disciplinary judge.
+He said it was clear Pantaleo “can no longer effectively serve as a New York City police officer.”

 “None of us can take back our decisions,” O’Neill said, “especially when they lead to the death of another human being.”

-O’Neill has been deliberating on whether to accept a disciplinary judge’s recommendation to fire Officer Daniel Pantaleo for using a banned chokehold on Eric Garner.
+Asked whether Mayor Bill de Blasio forced his hand, O’Neill said the dismissal was his choice.
+“This is the decision that the police commissioner makes,” he said, calling Garner’s death an “irreversible tragedy” that “must have a consequence.”

-The recordings led to years of protests and calls by black activists and liberal politicians for Pantaleo to lose his job.
-City officials had long insisted, though, they couldn’t take action until criminal investigations were complete.
+Video of the confrontation led to years of protests and calls by black activists and liberal politicians for Pantaleo to lose his job.
+City officials had long insisted that they could not take action until criminal investigations were complete.

 A state grand jury declined to indict Pantaleo in 2014.
-Federal authorities, however, kept a civil rights investigation open for five years before announcing last month they wouldn’t bring charges.
+Federal authorities, however, kept a civil rights investigation open for five years before announcing last month they would not bring charges.

-Pantaleo’s lawyer has insisted the officer used a reasonable amount of force and didn’t mean to hurt Garner.
+Pantaleo’s lawyer has insisted the officer used a reasonable amount of force and did not mean to hurt Garner.

-New York City’s mayor has declined to say whether he believes Garner should lose his job but has been promising “justice” to the slain man’s family.
+De Blasio never said whether he believed Pantaleo should lose his job but promised “justice” to the slain man’s family.

 Garner’s death came at a time of a growing public outcry over police killings of unarmed black men that sparked the national Black Lives Matter movement.

-Just weeks later, protests erupted in Ferguson, Missouri, over the fatal shooting of unarmed teenager Michael Brown.
+Just weeks later, protests erupted in Ferguson, Missouri, over the fatal shooting of teenager Michael Brown.
 And later in 2014, a man angry about the Garner and Brown cases shot two New York City police officers to death in their cruiser in retribution.

-At a recent administrative trial at New York Police Department headquarters, Pantaleo’s lawyers argued he used an approved “seat belt” technique to subdue Garner, who refused to be handcuffed after officers accused him of selling untaxed cigarettes.
+At a recent administrative trial at police headquarters, Pantaleo’s lawyers argued he used an approved “seat belt” technique to subdue Garner, who refused to be handcuffed after officers accused him of selling untaxed cigarettes.

 In a bystander’s video, it appeared that Pantaleo initially tried to use two approved restraint tactics on Garner, who was much larger at 6-foot-2 (188 centimeters) and about 400 pounds (180 kilograms), but ended up wrapping his arm around Garner’s neck for about seven seconds as they struggled against a glass storefront window and fell to the sidewalk.